glenmurphy/dcsmon/README.md

 ## Installation

-Download the dcsmon.exe executable from the [releases](https://github.com/glenmurphy/dcsmon/releases) page
+Download the dcsmon.exe executable from the [releases](https://github.com/glenmurphy/dcsmon/releases) page (under the 'Assets' expando)

 ## Usage
 Uses your DCS username and password